401(k) Decision #1: How Much to Save? - Trust Point

 Of course, the idea is not to give up on all of the little things that make life wonderful.
 But, a thoughtful, intentional approach to spending – in which some time is taken to consider purchasing and spending behavior – can allow for savings without much impact on overall happiness.
 Moreover, even small amounts of money, invested over a long time horizon, can accumulate to significant savings in retirement.

 In general, early, significant, and sustained participation in a 401 (k) plan is a powerful way for a W-2 employee to obtain tax benefits and save for retirement.
 It can make a real difference in quality of life in retirement and this benefit should be maximized as much as possible.
+It is best to take advantage especially if your employer will match.

 With all of that in mind, consulting with a trusted and knowledgeable financial professional is always a good idea.
 But the possibility of some more complexity or analysis in the future should not keep employees from getting involved, participating, and contributing as soon as possible.